Published • loading... • Updated

 A large study found GLP-1 drugs, used for diabetes and obesity, are linked to lower risks of multiple substance use disorders and their negative effects.

-- Researchers reported that a large new study found GLP-1 drugs, including Ozempic, may be associated with a lower risk of multiple substance use disorders, as covered by the Associated Press.
+- A large new study found GLP-1 drugs may help prevent multiple substance use disorders, as reported by the Associated Press, David J. Phillip.

 Insights by Ground AI